Childwall Abbey School is delighted to announce that we have been awarded the ‘Liverpool Counts’ silver quality mark.

 How we achieved the silver quality mark

-Each term the whole school has a special numeracy focus.
-We think about this in all our subjects.
-The three themes have been chosen because they are very relevant to our everyday lives.
+There are four Numeracy life skills we have decided to focus on.
+We think about these in all our subjects.
+The four life skills have been chosen because they are very relevant to our everyday lives.

 2. Numeracy Morning